Firstly, you need to know what a commit is and how it looks like. From Wikipedia:

 - Checkout to master branch in REPO1, update submodules.

-- Merge repo1-test-branch to master branch (through Pull Request), pull changes from remote master in REPO1 and REPO1Copy (observe, that you don’t need to merge repo2-test-branch to master branch, to have actual changes in the parent repository).
+- Merge repo1-test-branch to master branch (through Pull Request), pull changes from the remote master in REPO1 and REPO1Copy (observe, that you don’t need to merge repo2-test-branch to master branch, to have actual changes in the parent repository).

 That’s it!
+Now you know how to share code between projects.
 Have fun with submodules.